 - I understand that the CWP Souvenir Shop is out-of-bounds to school groups.

-- I will ensure that my students and my supervisory team understand the suggested method of animal-feeding and animal-touching as explained in Step 4.
+- I will ensure that my students and my supervisory team understand the suggested method of animal-feeding and animal-touching as explained.

 Please Come Prepared

 It is expected that the teacher-in-charge will have read this information thoroughly prior to the excursion.

 - informed their supervisory team of relevant excursion information prior to their arrival